stardist/stardist/README.md

 #### Annotating with QuPath (2D)

 1. Install [QuPath](https://qupath.github.io/)
-2. Create a new project (`File -> Project...-> Create project`)
-3. Add your raw images
+2. Create a new project (`File -> Project...-> Create project`) and add your raw images
-4. Annotate nuclei/objects e.g. with the polygon tool (press `P` before each new object)
+3. Annotate nuclei/objects
-5. Run [this script](https://gist.github.com/maweigert/0c7122e898815955084c3c90cffc6c31) to exports the annotations.
-(Save the file and drag it on QuPath.
+4. Run [this script](https://github.com/mpicbg-csbd/stardist/blob/master/extras/qupath_export_annotations.groovy) to exports the annotations (save the file and drag it on QuPath.
 Then execute it with `Run for project`).
-The script will create a `ground_truth` folder that includes `images` and `masks` subfolder which can be directly used with *StarDist*.
+The script will create a `ground_truth` folder within yourt qupath project that includes both the `images` and `masks` subfolder that then can directly be used with *StarDist*.

-To see how this could be done, have a look at this (FIXME) example QuPath project.
+To see how this could be done, have a look at the following [example QuPath project](https://github.com/mpicbg-csbd/stardist/blob/master/extras/qupath_example_project.zip) (data courtesy of Romain Guiet, EPFL).

 ## Troubleshooting